 ‘1.
 Without prejudice to Article 29 of Regulation (EU) 2019/816, eu-LISA shall keep logs of all data processing operations in the CIR in accordance with paragraphs 2, 2a, 3 and 4 of this Article.’

-(b)the following paragraph 2a is inserted after paragraph 2:
+(b)the following paragraph is inserted:

 (a)the Member State launching the query;